Nouyou/Podoconiosis-Disability-and-Depression-Study/README.md

 This finding flips conventional program thinking.
 We usually push for perfect adherence, scolding patients who miss steps.
 But the data says something different: *some hygiene is vastly better than none*.
 Programs should prioritise getting basic care to more people rather than demanding perfection from a few.

 Mental health, though, needs sustained engagement.
-The psychological benefits—feeling competent, experiencing control, receiving ongoing support—require consistent participation.
+The psychological benefits of feeling competent, experiencing control, and receiving ongoing support require consistent participation.
 You cannot develop self-efficacy from sporadic effort.

 ---